 In Kazakhstan, the chef often uses minced lamb to make the filling, and a bit of black pepper and chopped pumpkin will enhance its flavor.
 Manti has many different shapes and sizes depending on the region.

 There is no exact information about the origin of this food.
 Many views said that it originated from the territories in the Mongol Empire.
 However, some other opinions said it was the result of the Uyghur in northwest China, and it is also said to be born in the Middle East.

 You will easily find Kurt as small balls.
-You will feel its intense salty taste due to the high salt content when you enjoy it.
+When you enjoy it, you will feel its intense salty taste due to its high salt content.
 Moreover, it is an abundant calcium supplement for your body after enjoying it.
-And, you can catch it in stews, soups, or salads.
+And you can catch it in stews, soups, or salads.

 Shelpek is a typical and well-known flatbread across Central Asian countries.
 To make this tasty dish, the chef will use flour, sour cream, milk, salt, and sugar.
 You will love the disc-shaped bread with eye-catching golden brown after being fried in hot oil.